djarecka/pycontest_presentation_tmp/presentation/presentation.md

 #### Text editor and  ffmpeg (for animation)

-- you should have your favourite text editor, if you don't, please install jupyter, eg.:
+- you should have your favorite text editor, if you don't, please install jupyter, eg.:

 ```bash
 $ conda install jupyter